containers/buildah/docs/buildah-pull.md

 Set the OS of the image to be pulled instead of using the current operating system of the host.

-**--os**="OS"
+**--platform**="OS/ARCH[/VARIANT]"

-Set the OS of the image to be pulled to the provided value instead of using the current operating system of the host.
+Set the OS/ARCH of the image to be pulled to the provided value instead of using the current operating system and architecture of the host (for example `linux/arm`).
+If `--platform` is set, then the values of the `--arch`, `--os`, and `--variant` options will be overridden.

+OS/ARCH pairs are those used by the Go Programming Language.
+In several cases the ARCH value for a platform differs from one produced by other tools such as the `arch` command.
+Valid OS and architecture name combinations are listed as values for $GOOS and $GOARCH at https://golang.org/doc/install/source#environment, and can also be found by running `go tool dist list`.

 **--policy**=**always**|**missing**|**never**